ibm-cloud-docs/vpc/cr-create-table.md

 To create a routing table from the CLI, run the following command:

-To see advertise custom routes options in the CLI, you must first export a feature flag:
+To see advertised custom routes options in the CLI, you must first export a feature flag:

 ```sh
 export IBMCLOUD_IS_FEATURE_ADVERTISE_CUSTOM_ROUTES=true